johnpfeifer4/codepath-project/README.md

 * [ ] Users shall be able to add context to plans such as videos, photos, and music e.g. if a plan includes a restaurant a user can upload foods/videos of the food or menu.

-* [ ] Users shall be able to view their account that has all of their plans.

 * [ ] Users shall be able to fork other users' plans.

-## Optional User Stories
+## Optional User Stories 1

 * [ ] Uber and Lyft integrations so when users start their plan the application will conveniently give them recommendations of pickup locations.

-* [ ] A location based game where users can receive points based on completing tasks e.g. "Get 500 points for buying a sub from X restaurant."
+* [ ] A location based game(s) where users can receive points based on completing tasks e.g. "Get 500 points for buying a sub from X restaurant."

+## Optional User Stories 2

+* [ ] Offline location data caching i.e. application knows user is going to Patapsco State Park where there is no internet so it caches useful information regarding it.